-Our catchment and storage
+Our catchment and Deep Creek Dam

 A catchment is an area bounded by natural features such as hills or mountains where all run-off water from rainfall flows to a low point.